radiohyperactivity/tasmota-aprs/README.md

 # Control Tasmota Power Switch via APRS

 A proof of consept script that will connect to a KISS TNC (such as a LoRa APRS iGate, Direwolf or any other KISS compatible TNC).
-It will listen for messages sent to it's call sign, from the administrators call sign.
+It will listen for messages sent to it's callsign, from the administrators callsign.
 If such a message contains the words "POWER ON" or "POWER OFF" (case insensitive) it will execute the respective command on the configured Tasmota device.

 Tested with the Sonoff Basic unit only!

 ## Security warning

 APRS does not offer any protection against spoofing.
-This means anyone can technically send messages from any call sign, including the one you have set as an administrator!
+This means anyone can technically send messages from any callsign, including the one you have set as an administrator!

 ## Installation